nma76/firerisk-mac/README.md

 At the moment there's no way to set the location, it shows the risk for your devices location.

-TODO: The icon switches color from green -> yellow -> orange -> red depending on the risk level.
+The icon switches color from blue -> green -> yellow -> orange -> red depending on the risk level.
 The status is updated every 5 minutes.

 ![Brandriskindikator](firerisk-mac/Screenshots/Screenshot.png)